mindspore-lab/mindocr/docs/en/inference/model_evaluation.md

 Please note that **character_dict_path** is an optional parameter, and the default dictionary only supports numbers and English lowercase.

-When evaluating the PaddleOCR or MMOCR series models, please refer to [Third-Party Model Support List](models_list_thirdparty.md) to use the corresponding dictionary.
+When evaluating the PaddleOCR or MMOCR series models, please refer to [Third-party Model Support List](models_list_thirdparty.md) to use the corresponding dictionary.